Published on Brock University (http://www.brocku.ca)

 On the first day of camp, please park your vehicle in Parking Lot M and walk your child to Captain John's Lounge, the designated drop-off location.
-At this time you will meet the Camp Director, receive an updated weekly schedule and your child’s camp T-shirt.
+At this time you will meet the Enrichment program manager, receive an updated weekly schedule and your child’s camp T-shirt.

 What are the drop-off procedures?

 Campers should arrive no later than 9:10 a.m.
 Punctuality is important in order to allow the camper(s) to enjoy the full camp day.
 If your camper(s) will be late or absent, please notify the office at (905) 688-5550 ext.
 3120.
 You will be required to drop your child off, in person, at the camp drop-off location.
 You may do this by parking in Lot M and walking your child to the designated drop off location.
 Please, do NOT drop your child(ren) off at a different location, as this makes it impossible for us to ensure their safety.